top of page

 What does an edit cost?

 The cost of an edit depends on several factors and is unique to each project.
-Word count, the type of edit and how much work a manuscript needs are all factors in the cost as is the timeline for the edit.
+Word count, the type of edit and how much work a manuscript needs are all factors in the cost, as is the timeline for the edit.
 The longer the manuscript and the more work it needs, the more expensive it is.
 Structural edits usually cost more than copy edits because they include multiple passes.
-Manuscript evaluations and proofreads are cheaper because they are review passes, not in-depth edits.
+Manuscript evaluations and proofreads are generally cheaper than other edits because they are review passes, not in-depth edits.

-As a very general ballpark, expect that an edit of any kind for a full-length novel (80,000 - 100,000 words) will cost somewhere in the low 1000s for a single editing service.
-For those authors who live in Canada, GST/HST will be added to the final cost and is not included in the estimate.
+For authors who live in Canada, PST/HST will be added to the final cost and is not included in the estimate.

 How does payment work?

-For all edits, I require a non-refundable deposit of 25% of the estimate (the top end if a range is given).
-The remaining amount will be invoiced once the edit is complete and sent with the final edit.
+For all edits, a non-refundable deposit of 25% of the estimate (the top end if a range is given) is required to book an edit.
+The remaining amount will be invoiced once the edit is complete.
+This deposit secures a spot on my editorial calendar.

 I am happy to offer payment plans to make the cost of editing easier to manage.
-The terms of this plan must be agreed upon before the edit starts.
+The terms of this plan must be agreed upon before the contract is signed.
+The details will be included in the contract.

-Payment by etransfer is preferred, but can also be made by PayPal or cheque.
+Payment by etransfer is preferred, but payment can also be made by PayPal or cheque.
+If paying by cheque, the mailing address will be provided with the invoice.

 bottom of page